javo8a/ai-accelerator-examples/examples/models-as-a-service-3scale/README.md

 ./bootstrap.sh
 ```

-Then select the `models-as-a-service-3scale` example from the menu.

 The script will guide you through the following pre-deployment configuration steps:

-1.  **Git Repository Configuration**: The script will automatically detect your current Git repository URL and branch (in case of fork scenario) to configure the ArgoCD ApplicationSet.
+1.  **Git Repository Configuration**: The script will automatically detect your current Git repository URL and branch (in case of fork scenario) to configure the deployment parameters.
-2.  **Commit and Push**: You will be prompted to commit and push these configuration changes to your repository.
-This step is required for the GitOps-based deployment to work correctly.
-The script uses a Git credential helper to cache your credentials temporarily.
+2.  **Example to Deploy**: The script will show all available examples for deployment.
+Choose `models-as-a-service-3scale` from the menu.

 The bootstrap script then deploys the MaaS components using OpenShift GitOps.